Skip to content

 }'

-Note: You cannot specify outputsSchema when creating a streaming_language_model pipeline.
-The output schema is automatically set to the fixed format shown above.
+Note: The outputsSchema field is optional when creating a streaming_language_model pipeline.
+The output schema is always overridden with the fixed format shown above.

 Consuming Streaming Output: